8 tips to help avoid a lemon RV or caravan

 Consumer Law.
 This leaves consumers having to go to court, at a severe

-Erin Turner, CHOICE head of campaigns and policy, says there's plenty of
+Erin Turner, CHOICE director of campaigns and communications, says there's plenty of

 work to be done when it comes to making our consumer laws work better for